Skip to main content

 Draws in Test Cricket: A statistical analysis

-India wins another Test and wraps up another series.
-With the series score line reading 3-1, I was wondering how fortunate we are today to be watching Test matches which actually produce a result.
-This was really not the case when I was a kid with many Tests ending in a stalemate.
+India wins another Test and wraps up another series with a series score line of 3-1, That score line made me wonder as to how fortunate we are today to be watching Test matches which actually produce a result.
+This was really not the case when I was a kid with many tests ending in a stalemate.
 A draw, back then was considered to be an acceptable result and in many cases also treated on par with a victory.
 Those were the days when neither sporting declarations nor spirited chases were in vogue.
 A Test match on the 5th day would typically meander meaninglessly allowing those playing to get to some personal milestones and thankfully end before the scheduled close with the customary handshakes of opposing teams.
 That's probably the reason why I don't remember too many drawn test matches from that era.

 The only memorable draw that comes to my mind was the one in Sydney where Vihari and Ashwin stalled Australia's charge.
 Since a draw has become somewhat of a rarity these days, I wanted to analyze stats related to drawn Test matches over the decades.
 With more and more captains around the world pushing for a result and with the introduction of World Test Championship, I sensed that draws were losing their sheen but boy was I glad when numbers corroborated my initial hypothesis.